microsoftgraph/microsoft-graph-docs/api-reference/beta/api/user_post_events.md

 ##### Request 2
 The next example request specifies 3 locations where the organizer and attendees can attend the meeting from.

+In the request body, supply a JSON representation of [event](../resources/event.md) object.
 <!-- {
   "blockType": "request",
   "name": "create_event_from_user_multiple_locations"